PlanktoScope/device-pkgs/reference.md

 ```

 #### `description` field
-`description` is a short (one-sentence) description of the package to be shown to users.
+This field of the `package` section is a short (one-sentence) description of the package to be shown to users.
 - This field is required.
 - Example:
   ```yaml
   description: Web GUI for operating the PlanktoScope
   ```

 #### `maintainers` field
-`maintainers` is an array of maintainer objects listing the people who maintain the Pallet package.
+This field of the `package` section is an array of maintainer objects listing the people who maintain the Pallet package.
 - This field is optional.
 - Example:
   ```yaml
   maintainers:
     - name: Ethan Li